tomshy/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/docker.md

 All three are required for a full deployment.
 We recommend that each container is installed on a separate machine for optimum performance.

+### Required Ports

+The following ports need to be available:

+For MongoDB: 27017
+For Redis: 6379

 [1]: https://hub.docker.com/r/tykio/tyk-gateway/
 [2]: https://hub.docker.com/r/tykio/tyk-dashboard/
 [3]: https://hub.docker.com/r/tykio/tyk-pump-docker-pub/